 To be eligible for consideration, organizations must:

-• Have a business facility in the United States or Canada.
+• Have a facility in the United States and/or Canada

-• Have at least 15 full- or part-time employees working in or reporting to the United States or Canada.
+• Have a minimum of 15 full- or part-time employees working in the United States and/or Canada*

-• Be in business a minimum of one year.
+• Must be in business a minimum of 1 year.

 How to enter your organization

-All organizations are to register in one of three ways:
+All organizations will participate in one of three ways: